JasonFromSAGE/Lorinthios-RpgItems/Home.md

 What can you control?

+* All messages and display settings can be configured to be language supported.
+(Requires translation by user, doesn't come with default language files)
 * What plugins it hooks into (Heroes, LorinthsRpgMobs, MythicMobs, SkillAPI, BattleStats, more by request)
 * If you don't use external plugins you can use the **[built-in level system](https://bitbucket.org/lorinthslairdevelopment/lorinthsrpgitems/wiki/Built-In%20Level%20System)**
 * Allow players to toggle PvP or not